fkia87/wgutil/README.md

 # wgutil
 A utility for creating and removing users and interfaces in a wireguard server.

-Just execute `wgutil` to see the manual.
+Just execute `wgutil --help` to see the manual.

 This utility comes handy when you have installed "wireguard" module on your server and want to set it up and start using it.